Interstate 10 in Arizona

 In the U.S. state of Arizona, Interstate 10 (I‑10), the major east–west Interstate Highway in the United States Sun Belt, runs east from California, enters Arizona near the town of Ehrenberg and continues through Phoenix and Tucson and exits at the border with New Mexico near San Simon.
 The highway also runs through the cities of Casa Grande, Eloy, and Marana.
 Segments of the highway are referred to as either the Papago Freeway, Inner Loop, or Maricopa Freeway within the Phoenix area and the Pearl Harbor Memorial Highway outside metro Phoenix.

 Route description

 I-10 through Arizona is designated a "Purple Heart Trail", after the Purple Heart, the award received by American soldiers wounded in combat.
 The western terminus is located at the California border at the Colorado River in La Paz County where I-10 continues westward into California towards Los Angeles.
-Here, the same physical road is signed as both I‑10 and U.S. Route 95 (US 95).
+Here, the highway is cosigned as I‑10 and U.S. Route 95 (US 95).